 Hope notes there are many variables involved with this question.
 “Output speed always seems to ‘top of the list’ when shopping for a machine but we find that in reality, it’s the production throughput that is valued.
 As in ‘how many of X do I need to print, how long will it take me, and at what price can I sell them?’
 It also varies depending on whether the grand-format printer is a roll-based unit that may be used for distance-viewed billboards that don’t require high-resolution quality; or is it a flatbed that’s decorating large volumes of smaller items that will be viewed up-close.”

-McConnell says that most people look to grand-format devices because they either need more capacity or they need to be more efficient and they see a grand-format device as a potential solution to solve for that.
+McConnell says that most people look to grand-format devices because they either need more capacity or they need to be more efficient and they see a grand-format device as a potential solution for that.
 “In order to find the right device to meet client demands, it is best to see the output of particular files on the intended media.
-Don’t just rely on data sheet speeds for various devices but watch jobs printed and determine how much throughput it will offer based on the required applications.
+Don’t just rely on data-sheet speeds for various devices but watch jobs printed and determine how much throughput it will offer based on the required applications.
 That way, your expectations are closer to equivalent than by relying on stated speeds alone,” she adds.

 “It’s important to use ink that suits the necessary application; if a print provider is considering a roll device, they should be sure the ink is going to flexible but also adhere to the substrates they intend to use in production,” says McConnell.